fchauvel/flap/docs/contributing.md

 # Contributing

+## Trying FLaP

+The simplest way to contribute is to try FLaP and to report any bugs, issues, feature request, typo or missing documentation using the [issue tracker](https://github.com/fchauvel/flap/issues).
+This **really** helps a lot.

+## Extending FLaP

-## Setting up a Development Environment
+### Setting up a Development Environment

 FLaP does not requires any specific packages.
 Yet, for checking code coverage, I suggest you install the coverage module (ideally in a virtual environment):